manish0917/Image-Processing-and-Classification-Flask-Web-Application/README.md

 uploading features.
 The validation and type defining of images are done by ML (Google Vision AI) , Deep Learning Algorithm (CNN).
 Description :
-• A Hybrid web based application will be created.
-• The application will have individual portal for every Government Programs.
+• The application have individual portal for every Government Programs.
 • Each portal have access to features/tools like
 - Image Capturing tool with Geo tag.
 - Documents and Images Uploading Features